telavivmakers/geek_code/README.md

 [Click here to see version 2.1 on the web!](http://www.aleph.se/Nada/nerdiness/geek2)

 Version 3.x of Geek Code was released on March 5, 1996.
 It was a huge refinement over version 2.x!
 One of the main problems with 2.x was that it was too long, and much of its length was attributed to non-geek categories.
-One of the goals of 3.x is to eliminate many of the non-geeky and unimportant categories in order to make room for geeky traits.
+One of the goals of 3.x is to eliminate many of the non-geeky and unimportant categories to make room for geeky traits.
 "More geek, less bullshit" was a good motto for this version.
 It removed some categories from 2.x that were just downright odd (like automobiles, nutrition, and **Barney**?)

 [Version 3.1](https://web.archive.org/web/20090220181018/http://geekcode.com/geek.html)